kishoryd/LLMTraining/Training_llm/README.md

 This folder contains the training of a large language model (LLM).
-Currently, we are working on GTP2.

 ***Distributed data parallelism***